Xsaven/laravel-intelect-admin/docs/en/install.md

 !> **Step 4**

-You can autoload your modules using `psr-4`.
-Add the following lines to file `composer.json`:
+To load modules using `psr-4`.
+Add the following lines in the file `composer.json`:

 ``` json
 {